 Where are the sessions held?

 The sessions I attended were held at Welsh ICE’s office in Caerphilly Business Park.
-However, they run sessions all over the South Wales valleys, including one that’s currently ongoing in Treorchy and I know there was a previous cohort held in Church Village.
+However, they run sessions all over the South Wales valleys, including one that’s just finished in Treorchy and I know there was a previous cohort held in Church Village.
 All of the 5-9 Club sessions are held in and around the South Wales valleys because there isn’t much in the way of business support available to new businesses across the valleys, especially compared to Cardiff.

 Welsh ICE are planning to hold future 5-9 cohorts across Rhondda in early 2020.